neicnordic/neic.no/_activities/nt1.md

 These include VOMS, FTS, BDII, SAM tests, and of course smooth network services.
 NDGF Tier1 uses these products as provided by their respective developers and [EGI](http://www.egi.eu/).

+<a name="nlcg" id="nlcg"></a>
+### NLCG commitee
+Nordic LHC Computing Grid ([NLCG](https://wiki.neic.no/int/NLCG)) Committee is a NeIC body that oversees CERN-related activities, such as Nordic Tier1 implementation and interactions with ATLAS, ALICE and CMS experiments at CERN.
+The NLCG Committee is governed by Terms of Reference approved by the NeIC Board and has agreed to act as a reference group for the Nordic Tier-1 activity within NeIC.

 ### Results
  * [Availability / reliability report](http://argo.egi.eu/lavoisier/site_ar?granularity=monthly&report=Critical&site=NDGF-T1&accept=html)